Martha Wainwright: Other projects

 Martha Wainwright has contributed songs to various soundtracks and compilation albums, including The Aviator (2004), Leonard Cohen: I'm Your Man (2005), and Song of America (2007).

 In 2009, Wainwright appeared on her father's album High Wide & Handsome: The Charlie Poole Project, which won the 2010 Grammy Award for Best Traditional Folk Album.

 Martha Wainwright participated in the 2015 edition of Canada Reads, advocating for Jocelyne Saucier's novel And the Birds Rained Down.

 In 2020, she hosted the television series Mix sonore, a bilingual production featuring Canadian musicians.
 The show was broadcast on the network Unis TV.

 In 2019, Wainwright opened a café-bar in Montreal called Ursa on Parc Avenue.
 Several artists have performed at the venue since it opened, including Patrick Watson, La Force, The Barr Brothers, Rufus Wainwright, and Loudon Wainwright III.
 Her 2021 album, Love Will Be Reborn, was recorded at Ursa during the COVID-19 pandemic.

-During the pandemic, Wainwright was instrumental in boosting morale and hope in Montreal through a series of rooftop concerts.
+During the pandemic, Wainwright performed a series of rooftop concerts in Montreal.
 She spearheaded several balcony sing-alongs working alongside POP Montreal, where Montrealers sang at night on their balconies to uniting community anthems, including Leonard Cohens "So Long, Marianne" and "I Lost My Baby" by Jean Leloup.

-Wainwright released her memoirs in English: "Stories I Might Regret Telling You" and in French: "Rien de grave n’est encore arrivé" translated by Fanny Britt in the spring of 2022.
+Wainwright released her memoirs in English: Stories I Might Regret Telling You and in French: Rien de grave n'est encore arrivé translated by Fanny Britt in the spring of 2022.